beyond-the-cloud-dev/sosl-lib/website/docs/docs/overview.md

 ### New Approach

-The SOQL Lib has a slightly different approach.
+The SOSL Lib has a slightly different approach.

 **Assumption**: